How to Choose a Domain Name

 If you think you’ve got a winner, make sure it’s available for purchase (either unregistered or available from a previous buyer) and that your desired name is also available on popular social media sites before you print up those business cards.
 A love of consistency may be “the hobgoblin of small minds,” but it’s an essential part of building a strong brand that resonates with the public.

 And given that fewer than ten percent of domain names are “premium” enough to resonate with the masses, a quick run through the Rosener equation might not be a bad idea, either.

-By keeping it clean, creative and compact, you’ll be well on your way to making your website—and your brand—a force to be reckoned with.
+Choosing the right domain name doesn’t have to be a hit-or-miss proposition.
+By keeping your domain name clean, creative and compact, you’ll be well on your way to making your website—and your brand—a force to be reckoned with.

 Download this infographic.

 We'll email you when we post more articles like this